 The point of writing a dedication is to establish a personal connection with the receiver.

 Your relationship with your Mom, Dad, wife or husband, son, daughter, nephew, niece, aunt, uncle, boyfriend or girlfriend, friend, teacher, pastor, or whomever you will give the book to are all unique.
 So, a heartfelt message will always be your best bet.

-Another way of making your inscription personal is by making a reference to the recipient’s title, profession, or interests.
+Another way of making your inscription personal is by referring to the recipient’s title, profession, or interests.
 He or she may be a doctor, engineer, journalist, filmmaker, screenwriter, athlete, musician, baker, etc. Whatever their life’s vocation is, you can use that.